franzholz/jfmulticontent/README.md

 Now you can use the extension lib_jquery.
 In this case its jquery-x.min.js library will be used automatically.

 The extension patchlayout is recommended to be installed in order to allow a column number -1.

+The database queries require the extension typo3db_legacy to be installed in TYPO3 9 and TYPO3 10.

 ## Contributions